Major Exploration (Pre-Major Students)

 Informational interviews serve as a great opportunity for students to learn about specific jobs, careers or to network with professionals in the field.
 If you are looking to conduct informational interviews, let us know and we can provide you with tips, advice and connections to help you get started.

 CSA offers monthly headshot photo sessions at no cost to Fitchburg State Students.
-Upcoming sessions will be offered during the following dates/times in Hammond 318:

 Below you'll find additional resources for student affinity groups.